Georgia's Online Cancer Information Center

 Katreena Davis

-Prior to Georgia CORE, Katreena was a Project Manager for access optimization at Emory Healthcare where she acted as an advocate, trusted advisory, and strategic partner for employees, managers, and leaders across Patient Access.
-She also developed new tools and streamlined processes and worked in various forms of patient access and care during her four years at Emory.
+Prior to joining Georgia CORE, Katreena was a Project Manager for Access Optimization at Emory Healthcare, where she served as an advocate, trusted advisor, and strategic partner to staff and leadership across Patient Access.
+During her four years at Emory, she developed tools, streamlined processes, and worked across multiple facets of patient access and care.

 About Us